denisechendd/denichendd.github.io/_posts/2021-01-14-Time Series Forecasting of the monthly sales with LSTM and BiLSTM.md

 - From the predictive-sales transformation process, we get the predictive monthly-sales difference which is reshaped into 3 dimensions.
 Then, we concatenate the 3-d label tensor with other lagged feature tensors.
 Afterward, the 3-d tensors are reshaped into 2-d which are transformed inversely through the scaler.
 Take the transformed sales prediction difference, and add the sales of the previous day.
 The added value from the output would be the predicted sales at the current date.

 ## Reference
-- Predicting Sales
+- Predicting Sales <br>
 https://stackabuse.com/python-for-nlp-multi-label-text-classification-with-keras/
-- How to Develop a Bidirectional LSTM For Sequence Classification in Python with Keras https://machinelearningmastery.com/develop-bidirectional-lstm-sequence-classification-python-keras/
+- How to Develop a Bidirectional LSTM For Sequence Classification in Python with Keras <br>
+https://machinelearningmastery.com/develop-bidirectional-lstm-sequence-classification-python-keras/